 Moisturise your locks

 More moisture equals less static.
-A lack of moisture and static hair go hand in hand, so make sure you’re treating your hair to a weekly, nourishing hair masque like our Overnight to Gorgeous masque and topping your strands up with a lightweight oil.
+A lack of moisture and static hair go hand in hand, so make sure you’re treating your hair to a weekly, nourishing hair masque like our Balance Shine-Enhancing Overnight Mask and topping your strands up with a lightweight oil.
 This will ensure that your hair is deeply nourished and full of moisture so that you can wave goodbye to the dreaded, static hair.

 Ditch the towel